vivid-planet/comet/docs/docs/auth/access-logging.md

 -   The route
 -   For GET requests, the parameters

-The access log allows you to see who accessed what data and when.
+The access log allows to see who accessed what data and when.
+This information for example can be used to identify security vulnerabilities.

 ## Configure AccessLog in app.module